Pinned content, custom sorted.

 Undergraduate Student

-Madeline Ephraim is a third year at Iowa pursuing a major in Psychology and a minor in Statistics.
+Madeline Ephraim is a fourth-year at Iowa pursuing a major in Psychology and a minor in Statistics.
 After completing her undergraduate degree, Madeline plans to continue her education and obtain a doctorate in clinical psychology.

 Title/Position